 Project Proposal Submittal

-- Proposed projects may be submitted for assistance until June 30, 2013.
+- Applications for assistance may be submitted until June 30th, 2014

 - Proposed projects will be prioritized based on their impact on stormwater management and water quality, how well they support existing goals of the local government's Comprehensive Plan or other management documents, commitment to a three-year management and monitoring plan, and volunteer involvement.